At the end of every trip I take, I like to sit down and take stock of my experiences.

-Dave and I ventured out for dinner and made our way through a list of questions; questions so familiar that we barely have to think about what to ask next.
+My partner and I ventured out for dinner and made our way through a list of questions; questions so familiar that we barely have to think about what to ask next.

 “What were your top five moments from the entire trip?”

 “What were your favourite and least favourite places we stayed in?”

 “What about your best five meals?”

 Ah.
 Now that one was easy to answer.

 As I began to count my way through the meals that, months later, still have the power to make my stomach rumble, I wasn’t surprised that every single one came from Japan.

 Yes, it’s true: You can’t travel to Japan and not fall in love with the food.
 The country fast became my single best food destination in the world.
 When I look back on my two weeks in the country, it’s the meals more than anything else that stand out for me.

 Today, I want to try something different and share with you my food highlights from my two weeks in Japan.
 I’ve never done something like this before — mostly because I don’t really know how to write about food in a non-awkward manner — but if you guys like it, I can make it a regular series.